HealthCatalyst/healthcareai-r/inst/docs/comparing-and-deploying/deploy.md

     - __grainCol__: a string, defaults to None.
 Name of possible GrainID column in your dataset.
 If specified, this column will be removed, as it won't help the algorithm.
     - __testWindowCol__: a string.
 Name of utility column used to indicate whether rows are in train or test set.
 Recall that test set receives predictions.
     - __predictedCol__: a string.
 Name of variable (or column) that you want to predict.
+    - __writeToDB__: a boolean, defaults to TRUE.
+If TRUE, predictions will be written to the destination table.
     - __debug__: a boolean, defaults to FALSE.
 If TRUE, console output when comparing models is verbose for easier debugging.
-    - __useSavedModel__: a boolean, defaults to FALSE.
-If TRUE, use the model that has been saved to disk in the current working directory (WD).
-If FALSE, save a new model to disk in the current WD.
-Use `getwd()` in the console to check WD.
     - __cores__: an int, defaults to 4.
 Number of cores on machine to use for model training.
     - __sqlConn__: a string.
 Specifies the driver, server, database, and whether you're using a trusted connection (which is preferred).
     - __destSchemaTable__ : a string.
 Denotes the output schema and table (separated by a period) where the predictions should be pushed.